valtsu23/Raspberry_Pi_gauge_cluster/README.md

 ### Can bus data
 - Most of the data needed is read from Ecumaster Emu Black can stream
 - There is also DIY can bus device sending message id 0x400, which contains
-  - turn signals
+  - Turn signals
-  - high beam
+  - High beam on
-  - fuel level
+  - Fuel level
-  - ambient temperature
+  - Ambient temperature

-### Case (files are not ready to publish)
+### Case
-- filament is PETG
+- Filament is PETG
+- M4 thread insert 1 pcs
+- M4x8 machine screw 1pcs
+- M4x20 machine screw 2pcs
+- M4 nut 2pcs

 ![image1](/Pictures/Raspi_Feather.png)